volodymyrhudyma/blog/content/blog/a-basic-introduction-to-proxy-object-in-javascript.md

 };
 ```

-In the following example we created a prototype of the **user** object and returned it from the trap:
+In the following example, we have created a prototype of the **user** object and returned it from the trap:

 ```javascript
 const user = {